+8. Heat Output Switch

+The heat output switch is located on the lower right side of firebox, in front of the right access panel and to the left of the reset button.
+The function of the heat output switch is to regulate the burn rates; low, medium and high settings.

+9. Hopper Switch

-- 8. Heat Output Switch: The heat output switch is located on the upper right rear panel.
-The function of the heat output switch is to regulate the burn rates; low, medium and high settings. - Hopper Switch: The hopper switch is located in the upper right hand corner of the hopper.
-This switch is designed to shut down the feed motor whenever the hopper lid is opened. - Igniter: The igniter is mounted on the base of the fire pot.
-Combustion air travels over the red hot igniter creating super heated air that ignites the pellets. - 11.
-Junction Box And Wiring Harness: The junction box is located on the right side of the appliance, behind the right side panel.
-The junction box and wiring harness are replaced as one component. - 12.
-Power Supply: The power outlet is located behind the control box on the back of the appliance, lower left corner.
+The hopper switch is located in the upper right hand corner of the hopper.
+This switch is designed to shut down the feed motor whenever the hopper lid is opened.

+10. Igniter

+The igniter is mounted on the base of the fire pot.
+Combustion air travels over the red hot igniter creating super heated air that ignites the pellets.

+11. Junction Box And Wiring Harness

+The junction box is located on the lower left side of the appliance, behind the left front access panel.
+The junction box and wiring harness are replaced as one component.

+12. Power Supply

+The power outlet is located on the lower left side of the appliance on the front of the junction box.
 Check the wall receptacle for 120 volt, 60 Hz (standard current).
 Make sure the outlet is grounded and has the correct polarity.
+A good surge protector is recommended.

+13. Red Call Light

+The red call light is on the side of the junction box underneath the fuse.
+The function of the red call light is to indicate that the thermostat is calling for heat.

+14. Reset Button

+The reset button is located on the lower right side of firebox in front of the right access panel and to the right of the heat output control switch.
+The function of the switch is to momentarily open the thermostat circuit, which restarts the system.

+15. Thermocouple

-A good surge protector is recommended. - 13.
-Red Call Light: The red call light is on the side of the junction box, next to the fuse.
-The function of the red call light is to indicate that the thermostat is calling for heat. - 14.
-Reset Button: The reset button is located on the back of the appliance in the upper right corner below the heat output control switch.
-The function of the button is to momentarily open the thermostat circuit, which restarts the system. - 15.
-Thermocouple: The thermocouple is located on top of the fire pot inside the thermocouple cover (ceramic protection tube).
-The thermocouple sends a millivolt signal to the control box indicating the preset temperatures of the green and red lights have been obtained. - 16.
-Thermostat: The appliance is designed to run on a 12 volt AC thermostat.
-The heat anticipator should be set on the lowest setting available.
+The thermocouple is located on top of the fire pot inside the thermocouple cover (ceramic protection tube).
+The thermocouple sends a millivolt signal to the control box indicating the preset temperatures of the green and red lights have been obtained.

+16. Thermostat

+The appliance is designed to run on a 12 volt AC thermostat.
+The heat anticipator, if present, should be set on the lowest setting available.

-- 17. Snap Disc #1 (Convection Blower) 110°F: Snap disc #1 is located on the right side of the appliance on the bottom of the heat exchanger box.
+17. Snap Disc #1 (Convection Blower) 110°F

+Snap disc #1 is located on the right side of the firebox.
 There are 2 purple wires connected to it.
 This snap disc turns the convection blower on and off as needed.
-Power is always present at snap disc #1. - 18.
-Snap Disc #2 (Fuel Delivery Interrupt) 250°F: Snap disc #2 is also located on the back side of the feed drop tube.
-There are 2 orange wires connected to it.
-This snap disc will turn off the feed system which will turn off the appliance if an over fire condition should occur or if the convection blower should fail to operate.
-If this occurs the snap disc will automatically reset itself. - 19.
-Snap Disc #3 (Back Burn Protector) 250°F: Snap disc #3 is mounted on the back of the auger tube in the center of the appliance and has a reset button.
+Power is always present at snap disc #1.

+18. Snap Disc #2 (Fuel Delivery Interrupt) 250°F

+Snap disc #2 is located on the back side of the feed drop tube.
+(See Figure 31.2 on page 31).
+There is 1 orange wire and 1 black wire connected to it.
+This snap disc will turn off the feed system, which will turn off the appliance if an over fire condition should occur or if the convection blower should fail to operate.
+If this occurs the snap disc with automatically reset itself.

+19. Snap Disc #3 (Burn Back Protector) 250°F

+Snap disc #3 is mounted on the back of the auger tube in the center of the appliance and has a reset button.
 To access it remove the right side panel.
 If the fire tries to burn back into the feed system or push exhaust up the feed tube, this snap disc will shut the entire system off.
 This disc must be manually reset.